ermondel/kottans_frontend/README.md

    * (**done**) What is Version Control
    * (**done**) GitHub & Collaboration
    * @/all in process ...

+*impressions*: I have learned a lot of new things.
+It was interesting.
+* Task 2: *I already familiar with Git from previous lessons.
+New for me: option log -w, git add . , git shortlog, tags, file CONTRIBUTING.md, Issues.
+Squash commits and git reset --hard (with options) surprised me.
+All studied I will to use in the future.*
+* Task 1: *Everything was new for me, I never worked with Linux in the past.
+I was surprised by the Vagrant program, the Linux file system, the access rights to files, ports, everything in networks, the structure of the HTTP protocol.
+All studied I will to use in the future, I hope :-)*
+* Task 0: *Everything was new for me.
+Branching surprised me.
+All studied I will to use in the future.*

 ---
 [![GitHub & Collaboration](https://github.com/ermondel/kottans_frontend/blob/master/images/thumbnails/screenshots/task_2/task2-1_thb.png)](https://github.com/ermondel/kottans_frontend/blob/master/images/screenshots/task_2/task2-1.png)